psitronlab/PSITRON-A-EB/README.md

 First develop basic circuits, then more complex applications and finally create your own library with electronic modules.
 Use it to realize your own ideas and new products.
 Become an inventor.

-PSITRON®-A was developed by experienced electrical engineers and teaches the most important basics of analog electronics in a playful way using tested experiments.
+PSITRON®-A-EB was developed by experienced electrical engineers and teaches the most important basics of analog electronics in a playful way using tested experiments.